Claiming Housing Benefit Rate Relief

-You can get a form in Social Security Agency (SSA) offices.
+You can get a form in any Jobs and Benefits office or Social Security office.

 Homeowners applying for other benefits or allowances

-If you have a low income and apply for certain social security benefits or allowances, the Social Security Agency can give you an application form for Housing Benefit Rate Relief.
+If you have a low income and apply for certain social security benefits or allowances, any Jobs and Benefits office or Social Security Agency can give you an application form for Housing Benefit Rate Relief.

-You need to return your application form to the Social Security Agency.
+You need to return your application form to any Jobs and Benefits office or Social Security Agency.
 They’ll send your form to LPS if you’re awarded a social security benefit.

 Making a claim by telephone